Measuring the Business Impact of Learning

 What is measuring business impact (and why is it so vital)?

-Learning and Development professionals have historically struggled to build a picture of how learning programmes are helping the organisation to achieve business objectives.
+Learning and Development professionals have historically struggled to build a picture of how learning programs are helping the organization to achieve business objectives.
 ROI studies and many industry-accepted measurement standards tend to offer a narrow, limited picture of learning’s impact on the wider business.

-Around 700 global organisations have informed our surveys on measuring the business impact of learning.
-This has created a benchmark of L&D thinking and a telling exploration of progress and challenges in 2018, the second year of the LEO Learning survey, in partnership with Watershed.
+Around 1,00 global organizations have informed our surveys on measuring the business impact of learning.
+This has created a benchmark of L&D thinking and a telling exploration of progress and challenges in 2019, the third year of the LEO Learning survey, in partnership with Watershed.

 Technological advancements and new data analysis tools have created a hugely exciting opportunity for L&D to begin measuring.